Cellosaurus logo

 During the vaccine production process the cellular debris and growth reagents are removed using a variety of purification methods and any remaining cell line DNA is broken down using nucleases.

-So vaccines do NOT contain cell lines.
+So the short answer is: vaccines do NOT contain cell lines.

 For further reading: https://en.wikipedia.org/wiki/Cell-based_vaccine